cloudinary-community/gatsby-source-cloudinary/CONTRIBUTING.md

 - Write your title and description following the **[conventional commit](https://www.conventionalcommits.org/en/v1.0.0/)** standard.
   - If unsure, use a clear title, and a maintainer will help you follow the conventional commit standard

-- We will squash all your commits into one commit with the Pull Request title and description as the commit message.
+ℹ️ We will squash all your commits into one with the Pull Request title and description as the commit message, so do not worry about every single commit message being perfect.

 A maintainer will review your Pull Request in the style of [Conventional Comments](https://conventionalcomments.org/).

-- If we request changes, make those changes.
+- If changes are requested, make those changes.

-As soon as we merge your Pull Request, the new plugin version will [auto-release](#release-process).
+When a maintainer accepts and merges your Pull Request, a new version of the plugin is [auto-release](#release-process).

-### Improving Our Documentation
+### Improving The Documentation

+There are two main documentation files:

-- We cover "how you use the plugin" in the [readme](https://github.com/cloudinary-devs/gatsby-source-cloudinary/blob/main/README.md).
+- The project [README.md](https://github.com/cloudinary-devs/gatsby-source-cloudinary/blob/main/README.md) = "How to use the plugin"
-- The text you read now cover "how you contribute".

-Please improve both this text and our readme.
+- The project [CONTRIBUTING.md](https://github.com/cloudinary-devs/gatsby-source-cloudinary/blob/main/CONTRIBUTING.md) = "How to contribute to the plugin" = this text

+Improvements to both are very much encouraged 🙏

 You may follow the guide for [Your First Code Contribution](#your-first-code-contribution) or make changes directly from Github.